Being a data-driven organization implies the utilization of a significant portion of your data to improve your processes and to boost your business.

 How much is your data worth?
 How much is every one of your records in a database worth?
 Some records are representations of valuable assets in your company, but also, you usually have related costs due to the direct effort demanded for acquiring that information.
 Are you able to set a value for the time and resources invested for every contact lead in your CRM tool?

 You probably have an idea about how much each client represents in your balance sheet.
-Needless to say, very few companies feel proud about the quality of the information they have of their clients and other extremely valuable assets.
+Needless to say, very few companies feel proud of the quality of the information they have of their clients and other extremely valuable assets.
 Take a look at the following examples:

 - According to Spotify, the average per stream payout to rights holders is about $0.007.